 Overall, about four out of five Germans surveyed in 2020 have a positive attitude toward the Bundeswehr.
 The increase of around 6 percentage points compared with the previous year is attributed, among other things, to administrative assistance in the COVID-19 pandemic.
 The assistance provided during the floods is also expected to have a positive impact on the image of the Bundeswehr.
 According to their own statements, 85 percent of Germans trust the Bundeswehr in 2020.
-This represents a new high.
-Another study from the first half of 2021 indicates that 70 percent tend to trust the Bundeswehr and 21 percent tend not to trust it.
-Compared with previous years, this figure is around average.
-In general, the relationship of the German population to the Bundeswehr can be described as rather distant.
+This represents a new high.34 Another study from the first half of 2021 indicates that 70 percent tend to trust the Bundeswehr and 21 percent tend not to trust it.
+Compared with previous years, this figure is around average.35 In general, the relationship of the German population to the Bundeswehr can be described as rather distant.
 Military patriotism is only widespread in a few population groups, and then not tendentially among young people.
 This ambiguous trust of society in the Bundeswehr is evident not only in the debate about possible armed operations within the borders but also in unarmed support of the Bundeswehr in the interior.
 For example, in the summer of 2020, there was a situation in which two elected regional governments of Berlin districts did not want to accept soldiers to support the overburdened local health department during the COVID-19 pandemic.
-The left-leaning local governments refused to cooperate with the Bundeswehr, despite the fact that the soldiers were merely supposed to carry out testing and track infections.
+The left-leaning local governments refused to cooperate with the Bundeswehr, despite the fact that the soldiers were merely supposed to carry out testing and track infections.36 ny, were an unprecedented event that had a profound effect on the structures responsible for disaster management.
+Almost half a year after the flood, the clean-up and reconstruction work is still in full swing; many houses had to be completely demolished.
+In particular, often ineffective early warnings and the lack of evacuations in many places have been used as an opportunity to improve and rethink existing systems and procedures.